Grace Under Pressure

 Every day is filled with disturbances.
 We get triggered, pulled off center, become “easy to push.”
 On top of that, many amplify the irritation and anxiety by talking and texting about it.
 Leaders can’t afford to indulge in negative emotions for more than a few seconds.
-It’s immature and counterproductive.
+It’s counterproductive.

 Instead, think like a surgeon under duress.
 Practice techniques that instantly calm our nervous system (e.g., deep breaths), so you can stay uplifted and the team unruffled.
-Then you calmly assess the situation, keep your perspective, and take calculated risks.
+Then you can calmly assess the situation, keep your perspective, and take calculated risks.

 (1) Mihaly Csikszentmihalyi, Claremont Graduate University's Distinguished Professor of Psychology and Management and author of Flow: The Psychology of Optimal Experience.
 (2) McKinsey Quarterly: Increasing the Meaning Quotient of Work.
 (3) Steven Kotler, Author of The Rise of Superman; speaking here on Decoding the Science of Ultimate Human Performance (13 min.) and The Four Cycles of Flow (4 min.)